marcgardent/markdown2cgdoc/README.md

 ## Features

-* Use the emojies to tags the specific CG sections 🎯✔️🐯⚠️🧾📝💡.
+* Use the emojies to tags the specific CG sections.
 * You can append a conditional statement to handle the leagues.
 * New blocks are marked as new according to conditional statements.
 * Wrapped words with *`backticks* are rendered as **variables** or **constant** or **actions** according to  the state of first letter: lowercase, digit, uppercase.